pdav5883/bracket-revival/README.md

 ## TODO
 ### New Features
 - Automatic score updating
-	- Need to connect to Scoreboard API
+	- Need to connect to Scoreboard API with cron job
-	- Check if scoreboard gets sync'd

 ### Improvements
 - Make emails nicer